Riza Aziz

-Riza Shahriz bin Abdul Aziz (born 1 January 1980), better known as Riza Aziz, is a Malaysian film producer and the co-founder of Red Granite Pictures, a Los Angeles–based film production company.
+Riza Shahriz bin Abdul Aziz (born 1 January 1980) is a Malaysian film producer and the co-founder of Red Granite Pictures, a Los Angeles–based film production company.

 Early life and education

 Riza Shahriz bin Abdul Aziz was born on 1 January 1980 to Abdul Aziz Nong Chik and Rosmah Mansor in Malaysia.
 In 1987, his mother married politician Najib Razak who would later serve as Prime Minister of Malaysia, making him Najib Razak's stepson.
 His sister, also born to Abdul Aziz Nong Chik and Rosmah Mansor, is Azrene.

-Riza studied at the London School of Economics and obtained a BS degree in government and economics and an M.S. in politics.
+Riza studied at the London School of Economics, graduating in 2000 and obtaining a BS degree in government and economics and an M.S. in politics.

 Career

 Riza worked from 2000 until 2002 with the accounting organization KPMG for two years, and then at HSBC in London from 2005 until the 2008 financial crisis.

 In 2010, Riza co-founded Red Granite Pictures, an American film finance, development, production and distribution company, with producing partner Joey McFarland.
 Aziz served as both a producer and chairman for the independent company and started its slate with the hit romantic comedy, Friends with Kids.

 In 2012, Riza went on to executive produce the dramatic thriller Out of the Furnace, released on December 6, 2013.

 Riza followed up with the highly anticipated film The Wolf of Wall Street, which was released on December 25, 2013.
 The film is banned in his native country, Malaysia.

 Also in 2013, Riza completed production on Horns, a supernatural thriller.
 Riza co-produced the film Dumb and Dumber To released on November 14, 2014.
 Riza also co-produced and co-financed the comedy Daddy's Home.

 Riza's development slate includes The Brigands of Rattleborge blacklist's number 1 script of 2006, is a western revenge story, and The General a gritty look at the story of George Washington.

 In 2011, Variety named Riza to their list of Top 10 Producers to Watch.